anneyoung27/project_katalon_api_testing/README.md

 TS - POST, PUT, AND DELETE USER
 TS - REGISTER AND LOGIN
 ```
-To make testing easier, a **Test Suites Collection** was created to run several Test Suites simultaneously, namely:
+To make testing easier, a **_Test Suites Collection_** was created to run several Test Suites simultaneously, namely:
 ```
 TS - TEST ALL
 ```
+### End Point
+The overall endpoints on Reqress tested in this project are :
+#### GET User by Page
+To get user data based on the page, which in Reqress provided 2 pages that will generate a response code `200 OK` and result user